mstadt/Kreg_GSA/README.md

  R version of K regulation model used for Morris Method analysis

  ## Results/
- Save results from the simulations and global sensitivity analysis in this folder
+ Save results from the simulations and global sensitivity analysis in this folder.

  ## Figures/
  Scripts for making figures from the results